-4. No use of the personal data for automated decision-making.
+4. Use of personal data for automated decision making.

 5. Transfers of personal data to third countries or international organisations

-Your personal data may be transferred by the Personal Data Controller does not forward your personal data to other countries, in particular outside the European Economic Area (which includes the European Union, Norway, Liechtenstein and Iceland), i.e. to entities such as Google LLC, Facebook Inc, Twitter Inc.
+Your personal data may be transferred by the Personal Data Controller to countries outside the European Economic Area (which includes the European Union, Norway, Liechtenstein and Iceland), i.e. to entities such as Google LLC, Facebook Inc, Twitter Inc.

 6. Personal data storage duration